syncfusion-content/xamarin-docs/Xamarin/SfMaps/Legend.md

 {% endtabs %}

-The following code snippet explains the complete code for adding legend along with its customization.
+The following code sample demonstrates how to add a legend to maps and customize it.

 {% tabs %}